mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 * **Cross Projects proxy**:  hook your endpoint to a proxy linked to another project contained in your cluster.
 * **Mia-Platform BaaS** _Deprecated_: hook your endpoint to some specific Mia-Platform services.
 * **Fast Data Projection**: hook your endpoint to the service which expose the Fast Data Projection.
 This type is visible only if Fast Data is enabled in the Console.
+* **Fast Data Single View**: hook your endpoint to the service which expose the Fast Data Single View.
+This type is visible only if Fast Data is enabled in the Console.

 :::warning
 The type is selectable only during the creation phase.
 You can't change it later.